botanicus/data.blog/posts/2020-03-28-march-2020-update/post.md

 ## Helping my local community

-With more free time on my hands, I decided to reach out to some
+With more free time on my hands, I decided to reach out to some parishes and ask whether I can be of help.
+I'm not religious, I have a pretty bad oppinion about Catholicism, but I don't consider it a problem: I'm trying to look for church organisers who I can work with, more open-minded types.

+I'm happy to work with anyone whom I can respect and who can respect me, simple as that.

+I'm hoping to be able to do some free/for donation counselling as a preparation for my second career, as well as to learn about the communities.

 ## Coronavirus